Bachelor of Engineering in Energy EngineeringThree year degree in Energy Engineering, including a work placement in Year Three

 The main job of an Energy Engineer is to find the most efficient and sustainable way to power our homes, businesses and industrial processes.
 GMIT’s Energy Engineers have the skills and knowledge that are highly sought after by multinationals, government agencies and businesses worldwide to meet the challenges of climate change and the decarbonisation of the world economy.

-Demand for our graduates is expected to increase even further in coming years given the recent commitments in the Government’s White Paper on Energy (December 2015), pending revisions to the Building Regulations (2017), and existing national commitments for renewable energy generation by 2020.
+Demand for our graduates is expected to increase even further in coming years given the recent commitments in the Government’s White Paper on Energy, The most recent Building Regulations, and existing national commitments for renewable energy generation by 2020.

 GMIT’s energy engineering degrees (Levels 7 & 8) provide graduates with the core knowledge and skills of an energy engineer, together with the fundamental skill-sets of a mechanical engineer.

 Modules are delivered so that graduates develop competencies in areas including, but not limited to:

 - Traditional & Renewable Methods of Energy Generation

 - Mechanical Engineering

 - Introduction to Energy Systems

 - Mechanical Dissection